 - Know where you're swimming and never swallow the water while you swim — no matter what body of water it is.

-- Taking a high-quality Probiotic supplement on a regular basis will help to populate your digestive system with needed, beneficial flora.
+- Taking a high-quality probiotic supplement on a regular basis will help to populate your digestive system with beneficial flora.

-- Perform 2 to 3 Harmful Organism Cleanses a year to assist in removing harmful invaders.
+- Perform two to three Harmful Organism Cleanses a year to assist in removing harmful invaders.
 It will take at least six weeks (the life cycle of most harmful organisms discussed) to complete a thorough cleanse.

 - Determine to eat a balanced diet to regulate your colon pH.

 - Regular colon cleansing with a high-quality oxygen colon cleanser.
-Performing three consecutive Liver Gallbladder Cleanse can also help detoxify your body.
+Performing three consecutive liver cleanses can also help detoxify your body.

 - National Digestive Diseases Information Clearinghouse.
 Diarrhea.
 National Institute of Diabetes and Digestive and Kidney Diseases.
 2009 April 27.